CoreyFoshee/MadeWithFoshee/README.md

 ## License

-This project is private and proprietary to Made by Foshee.
+This project is private and proprietary to Lake With Foshee.

 ---